 Curb overeating by eating slow and listening to your body.
 Put your fork down between bites.
 Engage in conversation to increase the time between bites.
 And stop eating when you feel slightly satisfied.
 Focus on your family and friends instead of the food.

 8. Drink Lots of Water

-About 60% of the body is water so it’s important to hydrate with sufficient amount of water daily.
-But a lot of times on holidays water takes a back burner to coffee, alcohol and food.
+About 60% of the body is water so it’s important to hydrate with a sufficient amount of water daily.
+But a lot of times on holiday water takes a back burner to coffee, alcohol, and food.
 It’s even more important for anyone trying to lose weight to increase their water intake on holidays.
 Drinking lots of water helps you feel full so you don’t actually stuff yourself full.

 9. Bring Your Own Food